 In either case, you should start with disabling all the syncs that have been set up.
 This can be for instance;

-- An application or add-in which syncs your Calendar with an Internet Calendar (such as Google Apps Sync)
+- An application or add-in which syncs your Calendar with an Internet Calendar (such as Google Workspace Sync for Microsoft Outlook).

 In other words; use plain vanilla Outlook.
 Now create a new recurring item or a meeting items and make any modification after saving or sending and see if you still are getting duplicates.

 You can now turn back on syncing and test it.
 If you are using multiple sync methods, only use 1 at a time and only start combining after you’ve verified that none of the syncs are creating duplicates of their own.

 In addition, make sure you are using the latest version of whatever sync application or add-in that you may use with Outlook.